titanknis/Nixos-Installation-Guide/README.md

    This includes creating the partition table, partitioning, formatting, and mounting.
 Refer to the [NixOS Installation Guide](#nixos-installation-guide) for detailed instructions.

 2. **Optionally, format the partitions if you need to correct their filesystems.**
-   Refer to the [Formatting Partitions](#3-format-partitions) section of the guide for specific commands.
+   Refer to the [Format Partitions](#3-format-partitions) section of the guide for specific commands.

 3. **If partitions are already present and you need to fix a minor issue:**